The Six Vision Tasks

 | Detection | Class + axis-aligned box per object | "Where are the X's?" — counting, presence, rough location |

-| Segmentation | Class + pixel mask per object | "What's the exact shape?" — area, occlusion, boundaries |
+| Instance segmentation | Class + pixel mask per object | "What's the exact shape of each object?" — area, occlusion, boundaries |

 | Pose | Set of keypoints per person/object | "What is the body doing?" — fall detection, ergonomics, sport |